Sphereon-Opensource/PEX/README.md

 ## Further work:

-1. We know of some potential issues with JWT based (de)serialization
-2. Support for hashlink verification is not incorporated.
+1. Support for hashlink verification is not incorporated.
 We do not inspect them and just treat them as normal URIs
-3. In the [DIF documentation](https://identity.foundation/presentation-exchange/#input-evaluation) some entries are addressing `nested credentials` and `nested paths` these are currently not fully supported yet.